muratk5n/thirdwave/en/README.md

 ----

-Actually high NG prices create the perfect opportunity for an H2 based product to provide a furnace for such high-end users.
+High NG prices create an oppo for an H2 based solution here.
 Steelmaking already uses H2; in fact there are no green alternatives other than H2 for their furnaces.

 ---